ManyCam can slow down your computer for a variety of reasons. This article describes the most common solutions to this problem.

-Navigate to ManyCam’s Video Tab and select the required resolution.
+Navigate to ManyCam and select the required resolution.
 Try 720p or 480p first and see if this improved the performance.

 Try adjusting the FPS rate

 FPS is the frequency (rate) at which consecutive images called frames are displayed in ManyCam.The higher the FPS value, the more smooth your videos are going to look, however higher FPS rate will also require more computational resources.
 Try lower this value down to 15-20 frames.
-This setting is located under the resolution in the Video Tab.
+This setting is located next to the the resolution setting.